opentok/accelerator-textchat-android/README.md

     }
 ```

-### One to one sample app using the Accelerator TextChat with best-practices for [Android](https://github.com/opentok/one-to-one-textchat-sample-apps).
+### Multiparty sample app using the Accelerator TextChat with best-practices for [Android](https://github.com/opentok/accelerator-sample-apps-android).

 ![screenshot](screenshot.png)